 A double Olympic gold medallist, Kelly Holmes became only the second woman in history to claim the 800m and 1500m titles in the same Games.
+She has since gone on to be a mental health advocate, broadcaster and award-winning writer.

 © Copyright 2019 JLA.
 All rights reserved.